 In addition, the COVID-19 outbreak poses the risk that our suppliers may be prevented from conducting their business at sufficient levels to provide us with necessary equipment and supplies in a timely and sufficient amount.
-We have experienced no supply disruptions nor have we received any indications that our supplies will be disrupted during this early stage of the COVID-19 outbreak.
-Nevertheless, given that we are in the early stage of the outbreak and the dynamic nature of these circumstances, we cannot reasonably predict or estimate the effects that the COVID-19 outbreak may have on our supply chain.
+We have experienced no supply disruptions nor have we received any indications that our supplies will be disrupted during this stage of the COVID-19 outbreak.
 To the extent we have difficulties in obtaining needed products and supplies in a timely manner, our results of operations and financial position may be adversely affected.